dxvzera/dxvzera/README.md

 - 📫 I'm looking for new job opportunities, and diving into new technologies
 - 📚 Currently in college studying Information Systems (2nd semester)
-- 💭 Personally starting to like IT infraestructure
+- ⚡ Studying at SENAI - AWS Cloud Practitioner
-- ⚡ Planning on studying at SENAI and an english course to achieve fluency
+- 💭 I personally like Hardware/Building PC's

 ## Known technologies: